WE’D LIKE YOU TO HAVE ONE, OF COURSE – IT’S OUR WAY OF SHOWING YOU HOW USEFUL COACHING CAN BE, BUT DO YOU WANT ONE?

 - What parts of your business the programs will investigate

-The purpose of this is to show you how it works (after you’ve been told how it works) by applying a little bit of it to your business.
+The purpose of this is to show you how coaching works by applying a little bit of it to your business.
 The questions prompt discussion and hopefully, you use that discussion to make some decisions about new things you can do in your business.

 When you get to the end, you’ll be asked some qualification questions (can you afford it, do you think you need it…..)

-If you both think coaching is appropriate then you’ll talk prcing and then:
+If you both think coaching is appropriate then you’ll talk pricing and then: